welldonestack/second/_posts/2024-10-17-hyperConnected.md

   - title: "Fonts Used"
     value: "Custom typography based on Owen Pro Family"
   - title: "Award"
-    value: "Selected as one of the winners for 2024 BJ Ball/Ball & Doggett GSM Student Design contest"
+    value: "Selected as one of the winners for 2024 BJ Ball/Ball & Doggett GSM Student Design contest."
 ---
 #### Engineered a series of graphic experiments that highlight the distinctive textures and color interactions achieved through Riso printing techniques.
 This systematic exploration serves as both a technical resource and creative inspiration, demonstrating the unique characteristics of each paper stock.
+The work was selected as one of the winners for 2024 BJ Ball/Ball & Doggett GSM Student Design contest.
+Judges commented 'I enjoyed the graphic approach of this image and it’s something that I would be happy looking at for a month.'
 <!--
 <br>
 ↳ A flexible visual identity adapts to different aspect ratios while maintaining a consistentcy.